jiaaro/jiaaro/_posts/1014-10-06-Apples-Availability-Cascade.md

 title: Apple’s Availability Cascade
 ---

-That thing the keeps happening to Apple, it has a name: "Availability Cascade".
+That thing that keeps happening to Apple, it has a name: "availability cascade".
 Seemingly [every][3gsbattery]. [single][antennagate]. [iPhone][bendgate]. has a giant media storm about some non-issue making everyone wonder if the latest iPhone is severely flawed.

 From “[Thinking, Fast and Slow][kahneman],” emphasis mine: